cs-4241-26a/cs-4241-26a.github.io/README.md

 Unless otherwise noted, meeting the minimum requirements for an assignment will earn a B (86%).

-You may earn up to additional 20 points via achievements from the following categories:
+You may earn up to additional 20 points via optional achievements from the following categories:
 - Design for *Efficiency*
 - Design for *Accessibility*
 - Design for *Privacy*
 - Design for *Fun*

-Some assignments will have achievements from all four categories, some might have acheivements from only two or three.
-They are an opportunity for you to take an active role in your learning and assessment.
+Some assignments will have achievements from all four categories, some might have achievements from only two or three.
+They are an opportunity for you to take an active role in your learning and assessment; you get to choose which achievements are most interesting to complete.
 Achievement points can both boost your grade up to an A and also make up for points that you might have lost in regards to the minimum requirements for an assignment.

 For example, say your base grade was an 80%, which would mean that you were docked 6% off the minimum assignment requirements.
-If you then completed 10 points of acheivements, you would receive an 90% (A) on the assignment.
-If you completed all 20 acheivement points, you would still get a 100%, even after missing some points on the primary assignment requirements.
+If you then completed 10 points of achievements, you would receive an 90% (A) on the assignment.
+If you completed all 20 achievement points, you would still get a 100%, even after missing some points on the primary assignment requirements.
 *The maximum grade for any one assignment is 100%*, even if you get a perfect score on the minimum requirements and all achievements.

-A technical achievement might be: substantial additions to the assignment requirements, a particularly robust algorithm, non-trivial use of recommended frameworks and libraries.

-A design/evaluation achievement might be: complex interactive functionality, animations, styling that is *objectively* "more usable" than the minimum requirements, and evaluation activities such as completing a task-based user analysis, writing up the results, and using the results to justify (usually small) changes to your application.

 *The success of your assignment achievements depends on how well you describe them in your README.*
 Well formatted text, images, and concise and clear descriptions are helpful.
-Every README must include a Technical Achievements and Design/Usability Achievements section, even if none are attempted.
+Every README must include an Achievements section, even if none are attempted.

-The best strategy is usually to include both types of achievements in your project scope.
-It's rare for someone to get all 10 points of one type, but common for someone to play to their strengths on one side, and try a few different things on the other side.

 Make sure any frameworks and libraries you choose to employ **do not** interfere with the underlying intellectual challenge of the assignment.
 If I ask you to write a HTTP server and you use a package that provides a server in one line of code,